Holographic Study of Reflected Entropy in Anisotropic Theories: Anisotropic Theories with Confinement-deconfinement Phase Transition

 \section{Anisotropic Theories with Confinement-deconfinement Phase Transition}

 The first model we consider is that of an anisotropic background which exhibits confinement-deconfinement phase transition.
 The corresponding metric is given as follows\cite{Aref2018}

-The explicit forms of $f(r)$ and $\phi(r)$ are tedious and hence we do not explicitly show the corresponding expressions here.
+The explicit forms of $f(r)$ is tedious and hence we do not explicitly show the corresponding expressions here.
 Clearly, the strength of the anisotropy between boundary spatial directions is parametrized by $\nu$ and for $\nu=1$ we have a isotropic background.
 This metric is a solution to Einstein gravity coupled to a dilaton and two Maxwell fields with a nontrivial scalar potential.
 In comparing the above expression with metric \eqref{genmetric}, we should identify

 The corresponding expression for HEE and reflected entropy can be obtained using eqs. \eqref{GS} and \eqref{GEW} and the above identifications.
 Different aspects of HEE in the dual boundary theory has been studied in \cite{Arefeva:2020uec}.
 Before we proceed further, let us comment on a characteristic property of this geometry.
-Indeed, as demonstrated in \cite{Arefeva:2020uec}, there is a HEE dynamical wall in this model whose location can be obtained by minimizing an effective potential which does not depend on the rotation angles.
-The RT hypersurfaces can not penetrate the dynamical wall.
-For the certain ranges of the parameters the dynamical wall appears which gives a crossover transition between confinement-deconfinement phases in the dual gauge theory.
+Indeed, as demonstrated in \cite{Arefeva:2020uec}, for some values of $r_h$ we can find several HEE for same value of $\ell$, and based on \eqref{HEE}, We have to choose the smallest ones.
+The transition between different hypersurfaces shows itself as a phase transition on HEE which gives a crossover transition between confinement-deconfinement phases in the dual gauge theory.
 Further, the thermodynamical properties of this gravitational background were studied in \cite{Aref2018} and it was shown that it has a Van der Waals-like phase transition between small and large black holes for a specific range of the boundary chemical potential.
 More explicitly, the thermal entropy function is multivalued for $0<\mu<\mu_{\rm crit.}(\nu)$ and becomes one-to-one for $\mu_{\rm crit.}(\nu)<\mu$.
+In the small black hole phase ($0<\mu<\mu_{\rm crit.}(\nu)$), HEE becomes one-to-one and phase transition doesn't occur but in the large black hole phase ($\mu>\mu_{\rm crit.}(\nu)$), HEE is multivalued and has phase transition.
 In the next subsections we will compute the holographic entanglement measures numerically and treat these cases separately.